 Instructions

 - Preheat oven to 400 F and line a baking sheet with parchment paper.
-Generously butter and flour a 10 cup bundt pan.
-Toss the pears with the lemon juice and tablespoon of sugar.
-Spread the pears on the baking sheet and roast for 10 minutes.
+Toss the pears with the melted butter, vanilla extract, 2 teaspoons of sugar and a pinch of salt. .
+Spread the pears on the baking sheet and roast for 20 minutes.
 Allow to cool slightly then puree pears in a food processor or blender.
+I prefer to puree most of my pears.
+You can set aside about a half cup pear chunks, if you prefer to see some pears in the cake.
 Set aside.
 Reduce heat to 325 F.

 - Stir together the cinnamon and sugar and set nearby the cake.
 Brush the butter allover the cooled cake.
 Use your hands to scoop some of the cinnamon sugar and press and rub it into the cake evenly.